go-gitea/gitea/docs/content/doc/advanced/logging-documentation.en-us.md

 - `file` - Log to a file
 - `conn` - Log to a socket (network or unix)
 - `smtp` - Log via email

+By default, Gitea has a `console` output configured, which is used by the loggers as seen in the section "The log section" above.

 ### Common configuration